devbeste/Landing-Page/README.md

 # Landing-Page
 In this project I will create an entire web page by using HTML and CSS.
 The design is given by the assignment and I will try to get as close as possible to that one.

+/* This line is only to practice commiting*/